 The aim of the PBMS is to detect and quantify current and emerging chemical threats to the environment.
 It achieves this by monitoring the concentrations of contaminants of concern in bird carcasses and eggs.
 This provides information on the extent of risk to vertebrate wildlife (and potentially Man) and how this varies temporally and spatially.
 Such variation can result from market-led or regulatory changes in chemical use.
 It may also be associated with larger-scale phenomena, such as global environmental change, which can alter the environmental fate and behaviour of chemicals.

 PBMS monitoring provides evidence of the effectiveness of mitigation measures, such as those incorporated into national and international regulatory directives.
-We have summarised the key facts about the PBMS into a single page handout: Predatory Bird Monitoring Scheme in a Page_version for webpage_2017.pdf
+We have summarised the key facts about the PBMS into a single page handout: Predatory Bird Monitoring Scheme in a page

-A poster to print and display to advertise the scheme is available: The PBMS.pdf
+A poster to print and display to advertise the scheme is available: The PBMS

 - Chemical surveillance and monitoring